Sport Management MSc

 Course structure

-- From May onwards, you'll focus on the development and realisation of your Research Development and Practice project
+• From May onwards, you'll focus on the development of your Human Resources assignment.

 Master's study is deeper and more specialised than an undergraduate degree.
 This means you'll focus on something that really matters to you and your career as you work closely with academics committed to the subject.